joshbuchea/joshbuchea-com/content/notes/mac-paste-and-match-style-by-default.md

 - macOS
 ---

-# Paste and Match Style by Default on macOS

 Copying & pasting between applications can be a frustrating experience when un-desired formatting is included.

 macOS provides **paste and match style** to paste without formatting.